-Some agencies will pay nurse bonuses once they end up working with that agency for multiple assignments.
-This is commonly referred to as a retention bonus and each agency will have their own requirements.
-These bonuses usually range from $100-$2000, or more.
+Some agencies will pay nurses bonuses once they end up working with that agency for multiple assignments.
+This is commonly referred to as a retention bonus and each agency will have its own requirements.
+These bonuses usually range from $100-$2,000, or more.

 A referral bonus is a fee the agency pays to travel nurses who refer other nurses to work for their agency.
 The funds often come out of a separate budget allocated to referral fees and should not affect the travel nurse’s pay package.

-Referral bonuses typical range from $500-$4000 per nurse referral.
+Referral bonuses typically range from $500-$4,000 per nurse referral.
 Some of the best agencies in the industry pay nurses lucrative referrals bonuses once their referral completes an assignment.

 In such a case, patients still need care.
 Therefore, hospitals will usually hire travel nurses to fill the temporary need.
 Due to the urgency, travel nurses who work strikes make much more money than they do when working on typical travel nurse assignments.

 First of all, you can always ask recruiters directly about their highest paying assignments.
-That’s right, let them know that money is a motivator and that you are not interested in assignments that pay less than a certain amount.
+Let them know that money is a motivator and that you are not interested in assignments that pay less than a certain amount.
 The best travel nurse recruiters will be honest with you about pay while giving you their best pay packages from the beginning.

 We suggest working with agencies that are known to pay high rates and who specialize in rapid-response and strike nursing.
 Hospitals pay these agencies higher rates to urgently provide highly specialized staff on a short-term basis.
 Those high rates are passed along to their travel nurses.